-Note: Some DOM elements do not have accessibility properties — in such a case, the Inspect Accessibility Properties/Show Accessibility Properties context menu item is grayed out.
+Note: Some DOM elements do not have accessibility properties — in that case, the Inspect Accessibility Properties/Show Accessibility Properties context menu item is grayed out.

 Highlighting of UI items

 In the Accessibility tab, when the mouse hovers over accessibility items, you can see a semi-transparent highlight appear over the UI items they relate to, if appropriate.
+The role and name of the item will be shown in a small information bar along with color contrast information if appropriate.
 This is useful for determining how the items in the accessibility tree relate to the UI items on the actual page.

-The accessibility tab picker differs in look slightly from the Page Inspector HTML pane picker, as shown below:
+The accessibility tab element picker looks slightly different from the Page Inspector HTML pane picker, as shown below:

 When you "perform a pick", you see the accessibility object highlighted in the accessibility tree, and the picker is then deactivated.
 Note, however, that if you hold the Shift key down when "performing a pick", you can "preview" the accessibility object in the tree (and its properties in the right-hand pane), but then continue picking as many times as you like (the picker does not get cancelled) until you release the Shift key.